Political communication: Political communication actors

 A triangular diagram showing interactions between elites, media and citizens in the political communication process.

 There are several actors that can participate in political communication.
-John Zaller states that there are three key actors within the political communication public environment that compete with each other to obtain their own goals: citizens, journalists (via the media) and politicians.
+John Zaller states that there are three key actors within the political communication public environment that compete with each other to obtain their own goals: citizens, journalists (via the news media) and politicians.
 Specifically Zaller states that there are three key tensions: between the journalists and citizens whereby journalists want to produce news that is too sophisticated for citizens, between politicians and journalists whereby both actors want to control the content of the news, and politicians and the citizens whereby citizens want accountable politicians and politicians may want to dodge that responsibility.

-Media as actors
+Journalists as actors

 Later Dumdum and Bankston returned to Zaller's macro assertions concerning actors in the political communication process, considering new research concerning how they interact.
-Media effects are measurable effects that the media can have on other actors like citizens and politicians.
-Dumdum and Bankston state that empirical research has explored these effects, showing evidence for agenda-setting, issue framing and priming of citizens.
-On the other hand they state that media can have an effect on political elites by helping to influence which issues they view as important and the strategies such elites must follow, also known as media logic.
+Media effects can occur between actors like citizens and politicians.
+Dumdum and Bankston state that empirical research has explored these media effects, showing evidence for agenda-setting, issue framing and priming of citizens.
+On the other hand they state that journalists (via the news media) can have an effect on political elites by helping to influence which issues they view as important and the strategies such elites must follow, also known as media logic.

 Political elites as actors

-Dumdum and Bankston continue stating that empirical research has shown that political elite communications also can have measurable effects on the public like agenda-setting, issue framing and priming.
+Dumdum and Bankston continue stating that empirical research has shown that political elite communications also can have measurable effects on the public e.g. agenda-setting, issue framing and priming.
 The researchers argue that elites "-connect events and issues to a larger political environment and structure how the public evaluate them and other political phenomena."
 Further they argue that the media experiences effects from political elites concerning "what to cover and how to cover it."